 All code must be kept in the Github repo you created as a part of your partner creation process above.
 We will do a checkout from Github of the latest push to the repo before the 11:55 PM deadline.

-You should have all required features completed plus a project report in PDF form that you will put in the root of your repo.
+You should have all required features completed plus a project report in your

 Your documentation must include:

 - Device Name

 - Any special info we need to run the app

 - Lessons learned (at least half a page)

 We will try something different this time with the report.
 Write your report in Markdown format and put it as your